liviu-b/Liviu-B/README.md

 # About Me:
-< A passionate Full Stack Software Developer 👨‍💻><br>< I'm currently working on some projects: MediConnect / WorkforceHub / Centralizator ><br>< Ask me about anything related to MERN stack and related technologies ><br>< I'm open to collaborating on help you with design, developing and deploying various types of applications. >
+< A passionate Full Stack Software Developer 👨‍💻><br>< I'm currently working as contractor/freelancer programmer ><br>< Ask me about anything related to MERN stack and related technologies ><br>< I'm open to collaborating on help you with design, developing and deploying various types of applications. >

 # 💻 Tech Stack: